-More than 1,500 mainlanders have established residency here since 2012 when the island rebranded itself as a tax haven.
+More than 1,500 mainlanders have established residency there since 2012 when the island rebranded itself as a tax haven.

-While Puerto Rico has a certain level of autonomy and its own tax policy – hence Act 20 and Act 22 – it is still a part of the United States, which means there is always a risk that tax policies change in the future at the hand of Washington.
+While Puerto Rico has a certain level of autonomy and its own tax policy – hence Act 60 – it is still a part of the United States, which means there is always a risk that tax policies change in the future at the hand of Washington.

-Technically, Puerto Rico is a US territory or commonwealth.
+Technically, Puerto Rico is a US territory or Commonwealth.
 It is not the 51st state, although some have advocated for that.
-As such, it is entitled to be largely part of the United States but also maintain its own affairs, including much of its own tax affairs.
+As such, it is entitled to be largely part of the United States but also maintains its own affairs, including much of its tax affairs.

 That said, there are a number of myths surrounding citizenship renunciation, and many of those have come up in articles about Puerto Rico’s status as a tax haven.
 The fact is that many Americans could also benefit from living overseas in an offshore tax haven while still keeping their US citizenship.